• Home

 Click on Data Hub After Doing Conditional Formatting in Power BI

-• Choose the preferred data set to be used in creating the Sankey diagram.
+• Choose the preferred data set to be used in creating the Sankey chart.
 After that, Power BI will populate the screen as shown below:

 Choose Preferred Data Set in Creating Sankey Diagram After Doing Conditional Formatting in Power BI